bell-boy/bell-boy.github.io/_posts/2024-08-16-EUF-technical-report.md

 The seizure signals are very weak, so I multiply them by $ 10^3 $ and run them through the Short-Time Fourier Transform (STFT).
 STFT turns the raw signals into spectrograms, which gives the model time and frequency information.
 In theory, the model can implement it's own STFT, but I find that you need an extra OOM of parameters to do the job of the STFT.

-The end result of that is a 23 channel image.
-I resize all the images into a 256 by 256 image and pass it to the network.
+The end result of that is a large 23 channel image which I resize into a 256 by 256 image.
+Finally a tensor of shape $ (23, 256, 256) $ is passed to the model.

-The end result is a tensor of shape $ (23, 256, 256) $.
-Which is passed to the model.
+For data with seizure that happen later than the MPH, the label is set to $ \infty $, otherwise, it's set for the time between the end of the data and the next seizure.
+All the non-$\infty$ data is scaled to have variance one (and shifted to have mean 0 in the case of heteroskedastic regression).

 I only train on a single patient due to not wanting to work on this project for another week.